swiftmailer/swiftmailer/doc/messages.rst

     .. code-block:: php

-        //Set a single From: address
+        // Set a single From: address
         $message->setFrom('your@address.tld');

-        //Set a From: address including a name
+        // Set a From: address including a name
         $message->setFrom(array('your@address.tld' => 'Your Name'));

-        //Set multiple From: addresses if multiple people wrote the email
+        // Set multiple From: addresses if multiple people wrote the email
         $message->setFrom(array(
           'person1@example.org' => 'Sender One',
           'person2@example.org' => 'Sender Two'